-Book: Resonate Present Visual Stories that Transform Audiences
+Here are my learnings after reading the book Resonate Present Visual Stories that Transform Audiences.

 The first important lesson is that being yourself during a presentation is critical.
 Removing all the human touch from a presentation is wrong and ineffective.
 People attend your presentation because they want to know your perspective on the subject, so you should give it to them.
 Sharing emotions is important because your goal is to “make your audience feel what you feel“.